SimplySylvia/React-Sneak-Peek/README.md

 React can be thought of as the "Views" layer.

-React will work with any back-end language, but for project 3 and in our in-class examples we will be using Mongoose and Express for the models and controllers.
+React will work with any back-end language, but for our in-class examples we will be using Mongoose and Express for the models and controllers.

 <details>
   <summary><strong>What is the role of a "view" in a front-end Javascript application?</strong></summary>